CVC Seeks Nominations for Environmental Awards

 - Watershed Excellence

-The nomination process is open until November 25, 2018 and submissions can be completed online through CVC’s website.
+The nomination process is open until November 29, 2019.
+Submissions may be completed online through CVC’s website.
 The CVC Board of Directors reviews all nominations and makes the final award selection.

 Credit Valley Conservation (CVC) is a local conservation authority established by the Ontario government in 1954 to protect, restore and enhance the natural environment of the Credit River Watershed.
 That watershed is the area of land defined by where all rainfall, snowmelt and runoff drains into lands and waters flowing into the Credit River.
 CVC creates connections between people and nature, knowledge and action.
 It inspires a deep appreciation for the role of nature in keeping people connected, healthy and happy.
 CVC is a member of Conservation Ontario.